 half organic orange, juiced and zested, separated

-Method In the bowl of a stand mixer fitted with the dough hook, add the yeast and hot water.
-Stir to combine and let sit for 3 to 5 minutes.
+Method To make the dough: In the bowl of a stand mixer fitted with the dough hook, add the yeast and hot water.
+Stir to combine and let sit for 3 to 5 minutes until bubbly.

 In a medium pot over medium heat, add the butter and milk.
 Stir until completely melted, remove from heat.

-Add the egg and milk mixture and knead on speed 2 to 4 for 5 minutes.
+Add the flour, cane sugar, and sea salt to the mixing bowl in that order.
+Then add the egg and milk mixture and knead on speed 2 to 4 for about 5 minutes.

 Place the dough in a greased bowl, add cover the bowl with plastic wrap and let rise for 1 to 2 hours or until doubled in size.

 In a small bowl, stir together the softened butter for the filling and the strawberry preserves.